-Helping the local government to connect with Drupal through flexible hosting
+Connecting the local government with Drupal through AWS hosting

 Local Gov Drupal